Vine Deloria Jr.: Activism

 In 1964, Deloria was elected executive director of the National Congress of American Indians.
 During his three-year term, the organization went from bankruptcy to solvency, and membership increased from 19 to 156 tribes.
 Through the years, he was involved with many Native American organizations.

 Deloria was the founder and head of the Institute of American Indian Law and the Institute for the Development of Indian law.
 Both the Institute for the Development of Indian Law and the Institute of American Indian Law sought to develop and provide legal training and assistance to Native American tribes, organizations, and courts.
 In 1971, they sought to form a national taxation defense strategy to fight federal, state, and municipal governments' attempts to impose taxes on various aspects of tribal and individual economic life.
+In 1972 the Institute published Taxing Those They Found Here: An Examination of the Tax Exempt Status of the American Indian by Jay Vincent White, with Deloria contributing the Foreword.

 Deloria was an expert witness for the defense team in the Wounded Knee Trials in 1974.
 He was the first witness to be called by the defense lawyers to provide testimony.
 An hour after he took to the stand, the judge ordered the Sioux Treaty of 1868 to be admitted.

 Beginning in 1977, he was selected as a board member of the National Museum of the American Indian, which established its first center at the former United States Custom House in New York City in lower Manhattan.

 While teaching at Western Washington State College at Bellingham, Washington, Deloria advocated for the treaty fishing rights of local Native American tribes.
 He worked on the legal case that led to the historic Boldt Decision of the United States District Court for the Western District of Washington.
 Judge Boldt's ruling in United States v.
 Washington (1974) validated Indian fishing rights in the state as continuing past the tribes' cession of millions of acres of land to the United States in the 1850s.
 Thereafter Native Americans had the right to half the catch in fishing in the state, to take the fish from territory away from their reservations, and to manage the fisheries together with the state.